-The concept of equity has arisen as a hot topic in the field of special education in the last couple of years.
-Primarily due to language added to the IDEA Act about disproportionality, states are now required to track placement and services provided to minority students during the special education process.
+The concept of equity has arisen as a hot topic in the field of special education in the last few years.
+Primarily due to language added to the IDEA Act about disproportionality, states are now required to track placement and services to minority students during the special education process.
 States are tasked with ensuring that minority students are not found disproportionately eligible for special education services or overly disciplined.
-In short, the government wants to ensure equal distribution of special education services and also to limit any form of over-disciplining of minority students.
+In short, the government wants to ensure equal distribution of services to students and also to limit any form of over-disciplining of minority students.
 For example, statistics indicate that African-American boys are disciplined more than twice as often as their white counterparts.

 In a nutshell, the government wants to ensure equity of services and support.
 So what is equity?
 Different from the notion that everything should simply be equal, equity is about ensuring that all students get what they need individually.
 What might be best for Jameel might not be necessary for Scott.
 One area of considerable concern in relation to equity is instruction.
 Many special education students are currently working from home or in hybrid environments.
 Some students are getting in-class instruction, while others are limited to at-home support.
 All too often, the services at home do not equal the services at school.
 The virtual supports are “de minimis” at best.
 Therefore, it is essential that all students receive equitable instruction.

 One way to ensure equity of instruction is to make sure at-home students have access to robust web-based instructional platforms.
 The platforms should be driven by an assessment process that produces quality diagnostic data and is linked to each child’s primary learning deficits.
 In addition, the system must have some type of formative assessment engine.
 It is crucial that educators be able to track the progress of students working from home.
 Without formative assessment data, educators are unable to pivot and make data-based instructional decisions.
 Equity of instruction is also about ensuring high quality content that meets the needs of each child.